 The maximum surface temperature of an iron pan heated by an open fire is 400 ° C (770 Fahrenheit (° F)).
 While watching the state of the tea leaves, stir it repeatedly for about 2 to 3 minutes to prevent burning.
 Sounds like "crackling" from tea leaves.
 This process suppresses the function of the enzyme and stops the fermentation.
 This process creates a refreshing cool scent peculiar to Kamairi-cha.

 This first process is the biggest feature of Kamairi-cha.
 For this reason, we have been doing our own research for decades.
-Finally, we developed our own machine.
+In 2006, we developed our own machine.
 That's why we take pride in our tea being unique in the world.

 "Rotary iron pot"